polyphony-chat/docs/SPECIFICATION.md

 Before sending any messages to a server, a client that performed a key rotation should inform the server of that change, to ensure that the server has the correct ID-Cert cached for the client.

-Even though section 7.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the ID-Certs of all users (and their clients) registered on the server, and must be able to provide a clients' ID-Cert for a given timestamp on request.
+Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must be able to provide a clients' ID-Cert for a given timestamp on request.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
-This is because the public key of a user may change over time and users must sign all messages they send to other servers.
-Likewise, a client should also keep track of all of its own ID-Certs, to potentially verify its identity in case of a migration.
+This is because the public key of a user may change over time and users must sign all messages they send to servers.
+Likewise, a client should also keep all of its own ID-Certs stored perpetually, to potentially verify its identity in case of a migration.

 Signing messages prevents a malicious foreign server from impersonating a user.